Safety & Security

 MDC students are issued a name badge and a student ID card.
 The name badge must be worn visibly above the waist while on the extended campus in the Houston Museum District during the school day and on all school-related outings.
 Students must carry their student ID card with them at all times.
 Lost student ID cards and name badges will be replaced for a fee.

 The school employs Peace of Mind Security and off-duty police officers, who provide security on both our Bissonnet and Museum District Campuses from 6:30 a.m. until 6:30 p.m.
 Off-duty police officers are on campus during arrivals and dismissals to assist with traffic flow, safety, and security.
 In addition, security officers are provided during evening special events on campus.

 The Post Oak School administration reviews security procedures on a routine basis.
 If you have concerns or recommendations, please send a note to the head of school.

 During the school day, children are not to leave their classroom or the building without the permission of their teacher.
 However, freedom of movement within the classroom is a part of the Montessori approach to education.
 Immediately adjacent to many of the classrooms is an outdoor environment that acts as an extension of the indoor environment and, as such, is open to the children in accordance with the ground rules of their class.
 Some classrooms allow children to work in the hallways of the school as well.
 Children are often given permission to walk to other parts of the building during the day.
 Each classroom develops a monitoring system that lets the teacher know the comings and goings of each child.

-Parents dropping off or picking up their child(ren) in Full-Day Young Children’s Community or the Primary Home Environment will use a swipe card to gain access through the gates, which will remain locked at all times.
+Parents dropping off or picking up their child(ren) in Full-Day Young Children’s Community or Primary will use a swipe card to gain access through the gates, which will remain locked at all times.
 Parents receive swipe cards at the classroom walk-through.